danieljprice/splash/docs/advanced.rst

    ----------------- rendering options -------------------
    enter number of pixels along x axis ([1:10000], default=200):1000

-Next, we turn the axes off using the p)age submenu:
+Next, we turn the axes off using the :ref:`sec:menu-p`:

 ::